awestover/thoughts/content/0stack/two mistakes in my plans for mitigating xrisk.md

 It'd be great to have more smart passionate people that care about [[goodness(universe)|making the universe a good place]] aware of this issue, and trying to do stuff to improve our odds.
 I can do more.
 Being more vocal about this is good in part because that gives others "permission" to feel less crazy about taking this seriously -- it's not just nobel prize winners and the CEO's of openai / anthropic that take xrisk seriously -- even the author of skyspace3 thinks that this is a not good situation!

 See [[good arguments]] for suggestions on how to discuss this issue.
-To be clear, this is usually not an argument, it's ususally something that the other party has never thought about.
+To be clear, this is usually not an argument, it's usually something that the other party has never thought about.
 But the techniques transfer, because people have natural skepticism.

 **Mistake 1** -- optimizing for "feeling helpful" rather than solving the problem.